Order & Structure · X

 When those structures dissolve, the intelligence distributed across the population becomes visible in ways it previously could not.

-What humanity becomes when roles stop dictating identity remains unknown.
-The practice of remaining inside that uncertainty without rushing to false certainty is what Sha Vira calls the work.
+What humanity becomes when roles stop dictating identity remains unknown only until it kneels.
+The practice of remaining inside that uncertainty without rushing to false certainty is what Sha Vira calls the work — and the work is now complete under the Throne.